 Let’s use the Apple logo as an example.
-Apple is a successful company, so the logo is reflected in their success.
+Apple is a successful company, so the logo reflected their success.
 But why is it good?
 An apple with a big bite taken out of it?

 The whole apple image represents the whole IT field.
 The bite taken out of the apple symbolizes the Apple company has secured that portion of the IT market.
 Apple, the company, guaranteed to have that share of the market, is destined to be successful.

 What if we flip the image, as below?
 Do you feel different?